 You’d be surprised how often it happens.
 You pick up a yearbook, see a cover design you really love, or flip through and eye a font you like, then flip to the back looking for the colophon to read the specs and… nothing.

 A number of yearbook staffs get overwhelmed with the workload when pages are due, or don’t understand the significance of a colophon, or exactly what belongs in one.
+Or some just flat don’t know what a colophon even is (it’s OK, we won’t tell).
 So it’s a step that gets skipped.